 - Build a logical data model from scratch. - Create a new submodel view to understand how to model on specific parts of a larger Main Model. - Generate a physical model from a logical database in preparation for building a new database. - Denormalize objects in the physical model. - View the mappings between the logical and physical models using the Where Used tab.

+- Tutorial:Documenting an Existing Database

 - Developing the Logical Model

 - Developing the Physical Model

 - Synchronizing Physical and Logical Models

 - Generating a Script File or Database

 Tutorials: Documenting an Existing Database